Coronavirus disease 2019 (COVID-19) vaccine

 • Check the receipts and statements you get from your provider for any mistakes.

 • Call your provider’s office to ask about any charges you think are incorrect.
-The person you speak to may help you better understand the services you got, or realize the office made a billing error.
+The person you speak to may help you better understand the services you got, or realize they made a billing error.

 • If you have Original Medicare, review your “Medicare Summary Notice” for errors.
 Report anything suspicious to Medicare by calling 1-800-MEDICARE (1-800-633-4227).